Èlan Vital – Renee Barrance, Danny Brady, Nikolai Sim [photo by Phoebe Lysbeth Kay]

 They share a member (Danny) with another favourite rule-breaking Dunedin post-punk-electronica band Death And The Maiden, so if you enjoyed their debut you will definitely want to give Èlan Vital’s “Shadow Self” a listen.

 Official NZ release date is 24 March but we will be fulfilling pre-orders from 24 February.

 Official UK release is a bit later on 12 May (blame Record Store Day in April) but our co-release partners Occultation Recordings

-will have it available to their mail-order customers by the start of March.
+have it available to their mail-order customers from March.
+It is also available on iTunes

 Band photo by Phoebe Lysbeth Kay http://www.phoebelysbethk.com/